-Campus-based loans are awarded through and administered by schools, in most cases the financial aid office.
+Campus-based loans are administered by schools, in most cases the financial aid office.

 There are two types of campus-based loans for graduate business students:

 These are federal loans that the school awards and administers.
 Features:

 - They are subsidized loans based on financial need

 - They carry a 5 percent fixed interest rate and have favorable grace, deferment, forbearance, and repayment options

 - You must file the FAFSA in order to be considered

 - The annual maximum is US$6,000

 Contact your school to see if they participate in the Federal Perkins Loan program, and if so, how you might qualify.

 On occasion, schools offer institutional funds as student loans, typically with favorable terms and conditions, especially when compared with private education loans.